 Thanks to Skitourenguru, you can begin the tour planning phase with a pre-selection of routes.
 If you have only selected "green" routes, these ski tours show a "low avalanche risk" according to current level of knowledge.
-Now you can invest your planning effort with the various options and you won't lose time with lame ducks.
+You are now using your planning activities on promising candidates and don't waste it on lame ducks.
 After the planning, you will select one of the options.

 - 1. First, get an overview of the current weather and avalanche situation according to the weather forecast and the avalanche bulletin.
-Web portals (Gipfelbuch, Hikr or Camp2Camp) and guide books (SAC) provide additional route information. - 2.
+Web portals (SAC Tour Portal, Alpenverein Aktiv, Gipfelbuch, Hikr or Camp2Camp) and guide books provide additional route information. - 2.
 Select a possible route from Skitourenguru.
-Review it critically and reflect whether the track is appropriate for the expected conditions. - 3.
+Review it critically and reflect whether the track is appropriate for the assumed conditions. - 3.
 Identify the most important cruxes (regarding avalanche risk).
 Mark them with a circle and compare them with those identified by Skitourenguru.
-Check the cruxes by manually applying the GRM.
+Check the cruxes by manually applying a reduction method.
 During the trip you will have to assess the avalanche risk for each single crux. - 4.
 Define for each crux what you will do (eg. turn back or take an alternative route) if you come to the conclusion that the place is tricky or that an appropriate assessment is not possible.